Education Professionals

 Health Canada Experiences: Ticks – Little bugs, big problems!

-Interactive games, videos, resources, and a free tick exhibit to rent for your school, are all available through Health Canada Experiences.
+Interactive games, videos, teacher resources, and a free tick exhibit to rent for your school, are all available through Health Canada Experiences.

 Healthy Eating